simpleanalytics/docs/_docs/55_events/15_metadata.md

 <blockquote class="red" markdown="1">

-We don't allow personal data to end up in our data points.
-Make sure to not include personal data in your metadata like email addresses, identifiers, or any other type of personal data.
+Do **not** include personal data in your metadata like email addresses, identifiers, or any other type of personal data.
+We don't allow it and your account might be suspended.

 </blockquote>